Ketanji Brown Jackson: Nomination to the Supreme Court

-Tenure
+U.S. Supreme Court (2022–present)

-The Supreme Court released its final merit opinions during the morning of June 30, 2022.
-At noon, Justice Breyer officially retired and Jackson was sworn in, becoming the first Black woman and the first former federal public defender to serve on the Supreme Court.
+The Supreme Court released its final merit opinions on the morning of June 30, 2022.
+At noon, Breyer officially retired and Jackson was sworn in, becoming the first Black woman and the first former federal public defender to serve on the Supreme Court.
+On September 28, 2022, Jackson was assigned as the circuit justice for the First Circuit.

 On July 21, Jackson voted on her first Supreme Court case, joining the dissent in a 5–4 decision refusing to block a district court ruling that prevented the Biden administration from setting new enforcement priorities for immigrants entering the U.S. or living in the country illegally.
 She participated in her first oral argument as an associate justice on October 3, in Sackett v.
 Environmental Protection Agency.
 On November 7 she wrote her first opinion, a two-page dissent from a denial of review in the case of a death row inmate in Chinn v.
 Shoop; the opinion was joined by Justice Sotomayor.

-Two contributors for SCOTUSBlog noted that since joining the Court at the beginning of the 2022 term, Jackson was the most active participant in oral arguments, having spoken an average of 1,350 words per argument, while the eight other justices each have spoken on average fewer than 1,000 words per argument.
-On February 28, 2023, Jackson authored her first opinion for a unanimous court in Delaware v.
+Two contributors to SCOTUSBlog noted that, since joining the Court at the beginning of the 2022 term, Jackson was the most active participant in oral arguments, speaking an average of 1,350 words per argument, while the eight other justices each spoke on average fewer than 1,000.
+On February 28, 2023, Jackson authored her first majority opinion for a unanimous court in Delaware v.
 Pennsylvania, which involved how unclaimed money from MoneyGrams are distributed among individual states.

-Circuit assignment

-On September 28, 2022, Jackson was assigned to the First Circuit.
+In 2025, Justice Amy Coney Barrett criticized Jackson's dissent in Trump v.
+CASA, writing, "Justice Jackson decries an imperial Executive while embracing an imperial Judiciary."
+On July 8, 2025, in AFGE v.
+Trump, the Supreme Court issued an emergency order on Trump's federal workforce reorganization, ruling in Trump's favor 8-1, with Jackson the lone dissenter.
+It was an appeal of a lower court ruling in the Northern District of California.
+Jackson argued that Trump's reorganization of the U.S. government was an illegal restructuring of the federal bureaucracy.
+Justice Sonia Sotomayor said the case was not about the merits of the reorganization plans themselves and pointed out that the case could proceed and other aspects challenged.